robinst/pict-rs/README.md

 ##### Compile from Source
 pict-rs can be compiled from source using a recent version of the rust compiler.
-I do development and produce releases on 1.72. pict-rs also requires the `protoc` protobuf compiler to be present at build-time in order to enable use of [`tokio-console`](https://github.com/tokio-rs/console).
+I do development and produce releases on 1.75

 Like the Binary Download option, `imagemagick`, `ffmpeg`, and `exiftool` must be installed for pict-rs to run properly.